CheViana/network-calls-stats/tutorial.md

         )
 ```

-This code uses `aiohttp` library ([docs](https://docs.aiohttp.org/en/stable/client.html)).
+Here `aiohttp` library's `ClientSession` is used to execute request ([docs](https://docs.aiohttp.org/en/stable/client.html)).
 Basic usage to get text content from URL is following:
 ```
 async with ClientSession() as session:
     async with session.get(url) as response:
         return await response.text()
 ```

-Which is basically what happens in `get_response_text`. `get_response_text` also calls `response.raise_for_status()` which raises exception when response status code is error code or timeout occurs (`aiohttp` [docs on exceptions](https://docs.aiohttp.org/en/stable/client_reference.html#client-exceptions)).
+Which is basically what happens in `get_response_text`. `get_response_text` also calls `response.raise_for_status()` which raises exception when response status code is error code or timeout occurs .
 Exception is silenced in `get_response_text`, so `get_response_text` always returns `str`, either with response content or with exception message.

-`call_python_and_mozilla_using_aiohttp` takes care of callings 2 URLs using `asyncio.gather` (if it's all very new to you, suggest to [read about tasks and coroutines more](https://python.readthedocs.io/en/latest/library/asyncio-task.html)).
+`call_python_and_mozilla_using_aiohttp` takes care of callings 2 URLs using `asyncio.gather` (if it's all very new to you, suggest to [read about tasks and coroutines in Python](https://python.readthedocs.io/en/latest/library/asyncio-task.html)).
 Execution order is following:

-first request is sent --> second request is sent --> wait for either one of requests to complete --> first response is received --> second response is received
+Request to python.org is sent --> Request to mozilla.org is sent --> wait for either one of requests to complete --> first response is received --> second response is received

+`asyncio.gather` returns result after both requests are complete.

 Total execution time is approximately the time of the longest request out of these two.
 You're probably aware that this is called non-blocking IO: IO operation frees execution thread, until it needs it again, instead of blocking.

-Traditional, not asyncronous, blocking IO, has following execution order:
+Traditional (like in Example 0), not asyncronous, blocking IO, has following execution order:

-first request is sent --> wait for first request to complete --> first response is received --> second request is sent --> wait for second request to complete --> second response is received
+Request to python.org is sent --> wait for it to complete --> python.org response is received --> mozilla.org request is sent --> wait for it to complete --> mozilla.org response is received

-And total execution time is approximately the sum of both requests execution time.
-For positive integers, it's always true that `A + B > MAX(A, B)` hence asyncronous execution takes less time than syncronous.
+Total execution time is approximately the sum of both requests execution time.
+For positive integers, it's always true that `A + B > MAX(A, B)`, hence asyncronous execution takes less time than syncronous.
 Provided unlimited CPU was made available to Python program in both cases, async and sync.

-Same `profile` decorator is used to measure total execution time of both requests.

 On panel that shows requests execition time and their total execution time, it's possible to notice that total execution time `call_python_and_mozilla_using_aiohttp_exec_time` almost matches the longer-executing request time:
 [tutorial-images/example-1-requests-and-total-time.png]

 Total execution time for both requests is 75-100 msec.

 Next we're going to look at how execution time of each `aiohttp` request is reported.